mikaelvesavuori/serverless-observability-example/README.md

 ### 7. Check and observe!

-Honeycomb will gets logs streamed continuously from AWS.
+Honeycomb will get logs streamed continuously from AWS.
 You should be able to see logs both in AWS CloudWatch as well as in Honeycomb now.